RIGHT OF WITHDRAWAL

 WHO CAN AND HOW TO ACTIVATE THE WITHDRAWAL

 The right of withdrawal is governed by law if the customer-consumer (ie a natural person who buys the goods for purposes not related to his professional activity, or does not make the purchase indicating a VAT reference in the order form ) has the right to withdraw from the purchase contract for any reason.
 To exercise this right the customer must send Buy Mood a notice within 14 working days from the date of delivery of the goods.

-To take advantage of the right of withdrawal, simply fill out the form found in the "After-Sales Services" section, attaching some photos (in the case of footwear also from the fund) showing the integrity of the item purchased and from to return, or by sending an e-mail with the requested material to customer email@example.com
+To take advantage of the right of withdrawal, simply fill out the withdrawal form, attaching some photos (in the case of footwear also from the fund) showing the integrity of the item purchased and from to return, or by sending an e-mail with the requested material to customer email@example.com

 Customers who purchase with VAT number cannot exercise the right of withdrawal.
 In case of return, under penalty of acceptance, the package must be intact.